What is a Mastermind Group? Definition + Tutorials • The Success Alliance

 What a mastermind group is NOT

 • It’s not group coaching.
 Mastermind groups are about the members sharing with each other, not about the facilitator coaching individuals in a group setting.
-According to the Internation Coach Federation, coaches do not give advice.
+According to the International Coach Federation, coaches do not give advice.
 But in a mastermind group, everyone shares advice, ideas and feedback, including the facilitator.
 The key is to keep the conversation balanced among the members.
-Listen to my radio interview about mastermind groups and group coaching called “Beyond Group Coaching” with radio show host Christopher McAuliffe of The Coaching Show.
-Good news!
-If you are trained as a coach, you’ll use all those coaching skills as a mastermind group facilitator, plus all your teaching, mentoring and consulting skills, too.
+Some good news — if you are trained as a coach, you’ll use all those coaching skills as a mastermind group facilitator, plus all your teaching, mentoring, and consulting skills, too.

 • It’s not a mentoring group, where the members ask questions and the mentor or consultant provides all the answers while the group passively listens and learns.
-If the format of your group meetings is like a Q+A call, it’s not a mastermind group.
+If you are in a meeting where the mentor answers questions and everyone else is silent, it’s a Q+A call, not a mastermind group.
 In a mastermind group, both the facilitator and members mentor each other, and problem-solving and action planning are at the forefront.

 • It’s not a networking group.
 While you may share leads and resources with each other, it is not the main focus of the meetings.
 However, through your connections with other members, you will find plenty of joint venture opportunities, lead sharing, and professional networking.